M66B/FairEmail/docs/FAQ-de-rAT.md

 Some convenience features, like grouping messages to display conversation threads and determining the previous/next message, take a little extra time.
 Note that there is no *the* next message because in the meantime a new message might have been arrived.

 When comparing the speed of FairEmail with similar apps this should be part of the comparison.
-It is easy to write a similar, faster app which just displays a lineair list of messages while possible using too much memory, but it is not so easy to properly manage resource usage and to offer more advanced features like conversation threading.
+Es ist einfach, eine ähnliche, schnellere Anwendung zu entwickeln, die nur eine lineare Liste von Nachrichten anzeigt, obwohl sie möglicherweise zu viel Speicherplatz verbraucht, aber es ist nicht so einfach, die Ressourcennutzung richtig zu verwalten und fortgeschrittenere Funktionen wie das Anzeigen von Themenbäumen anzubieten.

 FairEmail is based on the state-of-the-art [Android architecture components](https://developer.android.com/topic/libraries/architecture/), so there is little room for performance improvements.